rckymntn/alpine/README.md

 ### Usage

+This is a bot primarily designed for my wants.
+Anyone is welcome to make use of the code provided here, but there may be some things you want changed or removed.
+Below I describe the organization of the project to make changes easier.

 ##### As Is

 1. Create a `.env` file with your Discord Bot Token and Client ID.
 See `.env-example`.